-11 The identification of a number of immaterial misstatements within the same account balance or class of transactions may require the auditor to reassess the risk of material misstatement for that account balance or class of transactions.
+The identification of a number of immaterial misstatements within the same account balance or class of transactions may require the auditor to reassess the risk of material misstatement for that account balance or class of transactions.

-- Relates to items involving particular parties (for example, whether external parties to the transaction are related to members of the entity's management); - Is an omission of information not specifically required by the applicable financial reporting framework but which, in the judgment of the auditor, is important to the users' understanding of the financial position, financial performance or cash flows of the entity; or - Affects other information that will be communicated in documents containing the audited financial statements (for example, information to be included in a "Management Discussion and Analysis" or an "Operating and Financial Review") that may reasonably be expected to influence the economic decisions of the users of the financial statements.
-ISA (UK and Ireland) 72012 deals with the auditor's consideration of other information, on which the auditor has no obligation to report, in documents containing audited financial statements.
+- Relates to the incorrect selection or application of an accounting policy that has an immaterial effect on the current period's financial statements but is likely to have a material effect on future periods' financial statements; - Masks a change in earnings or other trends, especially in the context of general economic and industry conditions; - Affects ratios used to evaluate the entity's financial position, results of operations or cash flows; - Affects segment information presented in the financial statements (for example, the significance of the matter to a segment or other portion of the entity's business that has been identified as playing a significant role in the entity's operations or profitability); - Has the effect of increasing management compensation, for example, by ensuring that the requirements for the award of bonuses or other incentives are satisfied; - Is significant having regard to the auditor's understanding of known previous communications to users, for example, in relation to forecast earnings; - Relates to items involving particular parties (for example, whether external parties to the transaction are related to members of the entity's management); - Is an omission of information not specifically required by the applicable financial reporting framework but which, in the judgment of the auditor, is important to the users' understanding of the financial position, financial performance or cash flows of the entity; or - Affects other information to be included in the entity's annual report (for example, information to be included in a "Management Discussion and Analysis" or an "Operating and Financial Review") that may reasonably be expected to influence the economic decisions of the users of the financial statements.
+ISA (UK) 720 (Revised June 2016)15 deals with the auditor's responsibilities relating to other information.